wmichalski/football-env/README.md

 If the path to another model is not specified, the game runs in interactive mode.
 Map size can be defined (float scalar, with 1.0 being default) as well as length of a single game (time in seconds, with 20 being default).

+Use arrow keys to move and spacebar to kick.

 ## Ranking module

 ``` python generate_ranking.py [-p path_to_match_history]```